-Despite shedding quite a few kilos, the latest Insignia is still a big, heavy car, and rarely are you left in any doubt about this.
-None of the engines are blessed with particularly sterling performance, and while the 134bhp 1.6-litre powered diesel engine is likely to be the biggest seller, because of its excellent economy and lowly CO2 emissions, it does struggle to motivate the Insignia away from the mark.
-First gear feels very low, and once the revs start soaring, which is almost immediately, the engine begins to sound very harsh and noisy.
-Consequently, it pays to give the throttle a short blast and grab second gear as quickly as possible.
-Thankfully, the engine has sufficient mid-range grunt, so once you are rolling, it will pull second gear happily enough.
-Just as well, as the last thing you want when trundling along in slow moving traffic is to be constantly jamming it into first gear.
+The 136 horsepower 1.6-litre diesel engine is likely to be the biggest seller because of its excellent economy and lowly CO2 emissions.
+True, it does struggle to motivate the Insignia away from the mark initially (first gear feels very low, and once the revs start soaring, which is almost immediately, the engine begins to sound a little noisy), but once you’ve snapped into second gear, it doesn’t take long for the engine find its generous mid-range grunt, allowing you to roll along happily enough.
+Just as well, as the last thing you want when trundling along in slow-moving traffic is to be constantly jamming it into first gear.

-Although not as slick as the manual gearbox found in a Ford Mondeo, the manual changes are much improved compared to the outgoing Insignia, and an all-new 8-speed automatic is now also available.
+Although not as slick as the manual gearbox found in a Ford Mondeo, the manual changes are decent, and an eight-speed automatic is also available.
 Although it’s not particularly rapid when it comes to cog swapping, it is extremely smooth, so it’s sure to be a hit with those who regularly endure congested traffic conditions.